Pink-Elephant-Studios/Pink-Elephant-Studios.github.io/README.md

 I think wordpress was kinda confusing and big.

 -did some javascript stuff with numbers and we did more javascript stuff with buttons and talked about shapes that this james guy made.

+Codeworld

+7/19

+You enter the Drift Tavern.

+The first character to approach you is a shady-looking man named "Scout."
+He offers to give you a healing potion in exchange for information.

+IN GAME: Talk to at least six patrons and find out something about them.

+Out of Game: Start with this .md file or your index page, and link to at least five other pages.